jobiols/odoo-env/README.md

 Installation
 ------------
-    some day : pip install docker-odoo-env
+    some day : pip install odoo-env

     for now:
     cd